Azure/simdem/README.md

 If you make changes to the code the easiest way to build and redeploy the container is with the scripts in `scripts` directory.
-These scripts pull the current version number from the SimDem.py (see `SIMDEM_VERSION=x.y.z` near the top of the file.
+These scripts pull the current version number from the config.py (see `SIMDEM_VERSION=x.y.z`).
 This version number is used as the defaiult for the scripts in this folder.

 ## Building